Christopher-H-Fortune/Game-Track/README.md

 ### Hardware Considerations ###

-* Currently, Taskify is set to run at a minimum SDK Version 21 and a compile SDK Version 28.
+* Currently, Game Track is set to run at a minimum SDK Version 21 and a compile SDK Version 28.

 ### List of Known Bugs ###